krother/software-engineering-python/virtualenv.md

 To start working with your project, type:

-    :::bash
-    conda activate myproject
+    conda activate snake

-You should see a *(myproject)* appearing at your prompt.
+You should see a *(snake)* appearing at your prompt.
 Now, whenever you use *pip* to install something, it will be installed only for *myproject*.

 Now check which libraries you have installed:

-    :::bash
     pip freeze

 You can install additional libraries with `pip` or `conda`:

-    :::bash
     conda install pandas

 When you want to switch back to the base environment, type:

-    :::bash
     conda activate base

 The virtual environment is specific for a terminal session.
 Thus, you can work on as many projects simultaneously as you have terminals open.